gregwebs/go-recovery/README.md

 # Go routine panic recovery

-recovery.GoRecovered launches a goroutine.
+recovery.Go launches a goroutine.
-Note that the function given to GoRecovered returns an error, whereas a normal go routine does not.
+Note that the function given to recovery.Go returns an error, whereas a normal go routine does not.
 Panics are returned to the error handling function as a `PanicError`.

 ``` go